 "The main visual message is called the visual or image.
 Together, the line and visual should communicate and express the advertising message."
 (Pg 210, Advertising by Design)

 After school starts in October through February to involve the holidays of giving and receiving!
-Plus it will allow for a whole year of Cadillacs to pull up to schools and get the brand in the children's eyes as well!· When will it happen?
+Plus it will allow for a whole year of Cadillacs to pull up to schools and get the brand in the children's eyes as well!

 Cadillac should hold promotional events at least 3 times a year.
-It is a proven fact that when companies host events the public notices and then the word about the product gets out as well.· How often will you hold a promotional event?
+It is a proven fact that when companies host events the public notices and then the word about the product gets out as well.

 "Certainly, everyone wants to create imaginative, effective advertising—fresh work that hasn't been done before, ads that make people watch and then act, solutions that make other creative professionals say, “I wish I had thought of that!”
 Creating the “same old” won't grab anyone's attention."